Kay Pacha – (Kay Pah-chah) – The Middle World

 This is also where Enneagram Compatibility Types Relationships becomes relevant – understanding how types receive information shifts the entire texture of a relationship, not just individual conversations.
 And for the specific context of parenting, Enneagram Parenting Understanding Your Child maps how children’s types determine what kind of communication they can actually absorb.
 The deeper frame for all of this is what drives behavior in the first place – see Understanding Type Motivations Why Behavior Never Tells The Full Story for that layer.

-The Myth of Saying It Clearly Enough
+What Is the Myth of Saying It Clearly Enough in Enneagram Communication?

 If you say something clearly and directly, the other person will hear it as intended.
 Communication problems come from vagueness, dishonesty, or lack of assertiveness.
 The solution is to say it better.